TommyBergo/NLP/AI-usage.md

 - Assist with **syntax and implementation details** for **PyTorch** and **Hugging Face Transformers**.
 - Provide **error handling and debugging support**, helping to interpret and resolve coding issues.
 - Limited support in writing the **project report in LaTeX**, specifically for managing the bibliography and improving **English phrasing and clarity**.
+- Assist with design decisions for the models.

 All project design decisions and code implementations were independently carried out and verified by the authors.